abacusorg/AbacusSummit/README.md

 and documentation of the AbacusSummit suite of high-performance cosmological N-body simulations.

-With nearly 50 trillion particles evolved at high accuracy, AbacusSummit is the largest cosmological N-body simulation suite yet produced.
+With 60 trillion particles evolved at high accuracy, AbacusSummit is the largest cosmological N-body simulation suite yet produced.
 These simulations were designed to meet (and exceed) the Cosmological Simulation Requirements of